January 01, 2017

 Molecular subtypes: McConkey is part of a group of scientists working together on bladder cancer from around the world.
 Over the last few years, they have noticed some important similarities between bladder cancer and breast cancer.
 “We discovered that muscle-invasive bladder cancers can be grouped into subtypes of basal and luminal tumors that resemble the ones found in breast cancers,” says McConkey.
 These cancers behave differently: “Like their breast cancer counterparts, basal bladder cancers are more aggressive, and are associated with early metastasis and death in patients who do not receive cisplatin-based chemotherapy.”
 But there is good news for people with these cancers: “We discovered that patients with basal cancers who receive neoadjuvant chemotherapy actually have excellent long-term outcomes.”
 McConkey and colleagues recently published these findings in European Urology.
 If the results of their study are confirmed, “this should prompt clinicians to be more aggressive in offering presurgical chemotherapy to all patients who have these potentially lethal basal bladder cancers.”

-Better reconstruction: “Tissue engineering is the ultimate in reconstruction,” says McConkey, “and we have a fantastic team assembled by Trinity Bivalacqua” to create a new bladder out of a patient’s own cells.
-Layering stem cells and similarly plastic cells called progenitor cells around a scaffold, Bivalacqua and Brady colleagues are “doing 3-D chemistry.”
+Better reconstruction: “Tissue engineering is the ultimate in reconstruction,” says McConkey, “and we have assembled a fantastic team to create a new bladder out of a patient’s own cells.
+Layering stem cells and similarly plastic cells called progenitor cells around a scaffold, Brady and colleagues are “doing 3-D chemistry.”
 Getting these cells to take their proper places on the scaffold has been a huge challenge, “but Trinity solved it.”
 If this work proves successful, one day instead of crafting a neobladder out of bowel tissue, surgeons will simply remove the old bladder and put in a brand new one.